OfekTap/DataCollectingLabProject/README.md

 # DataCollectingLabProject
 Data Collecting Lab final project

-Unzip the datasets into a folder and run the LLM file locally to run the final product.
-Choose the right way to load the datasets.
-Make sure to have the other 2 jsons locally installed.
+## How to run the final code:
+Unzip data.zip into a folder, with positions and mapping (JSON files).
+Run Data_collecting_lab_LLM.ipynb, in the cell that loads the dataset, and run the correct one.